Generic Name: alteplase (AL te plase)

 severe bruising or infection around a vein where an IV was placed;

 if you are pregnant or breastfeeding.

-Activase is injected into a vein through an IV.
+Activase is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Activase is usually given within 3 hours after the first signs of stroke or heart attack symptoms.
 Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely.

 You will also be watched closely for several hours after receiving Activase, to make sure you do not have an allergic reaction to the medication.

 When used to clear blood clots from a catheter, Activase is given in 1 or 2 doses.